 (xi) package handlers at transportation facilities such as freight terminals and railroad yards;

 (xii) any individual who has an active federal security clearance, provided that he or she makes available the appropriate documentation.
 Written confirmation from the agency/employer that granted the federal security clearance or reviewed the criminal history records check must be provided to the licensee.
-The licensee shall maintain this documentation for inspection by the agency in accordance with subsection (mm) of this section; and
+The licensee shall maintain this documentation for inspection by the department in accordance with subsection (mm) of this section; and

 (xiii) any individual employed by a service provider licensee for which the service provider licensee has conducted the background investigation for the individual and approved the individual for unescorted access to category 1 or category 2 quantities of radioactive material.
 Written verification from the service provider must be provided to the licensee.
-The licensee shall maintain and retain the documentation for inspection by the agency in accordance with subsection (mm) of this section.
+The licensee shall maintain and retain the documentation for inspection by the department in accordance with subsection (mm) of this section.

 (B) Fingerprinting, and the identification and criminal history records checks required by Section 149 of the Atomic Energy Act of 1954, as amended, are not required for an individual who has had a favorably adjudicated U.S. Government criminal history records check within the last 5 years, under a comparable U.S. Government program involving fingerprinting and an FBI identification and criminal history records check provided that he or she makes available the appropriate documentation.
 Written confirmation from the agency/employer that reviewed the criminal history records check must be provided to the licensee.
-The licensee shall maintain this documentation for inspection by the agency in accordance with subsection (mm) of this section.
-These programs include, but are not limited to:
+The licensee shall maintain this documentation for inspection by the department in accordance with subsection (mm) of this section.
+These programs include:

 (i) National Agency Check;